shipmonk-rnd/phpstan-rules/README.md

 }
 ```

-### ForbidNullInBinaryOperationsRule
+### forbidNullInBinaryOperations
 - Denies using binary operators if null is involved on either side
 - You can configure which operators are ignored in rule constructor.
 Default ignore is excluding only `===, !==, ??`
-- Following custom setup is recommended when using latest [phpstan-strict-rules](https://github.com/phpstan/phpstan-strict-rules) and `AllowComparingOnlyComparableTypesRule` is enabled
+- Following custom setup is recommended when using latest [phpstan-strict-rules](https://github.com/phpstan/phpstan-strict-rules) and `allowComparingOnlyComparableTypes` is enabled
 ```neon
 parameters:
     shipmonkRules: